 Whooping Crane Conservation at the International Crane Foundation

 Presented by: Lizzie Condon, Outreach Coordinator International Crane Foundation

-In the presentation we’ll hear a brief overview of the history of Whooping Crane populations and human efforts to bring back the species from near extinction.
-This will include an update on the Eastern Migratory Population reintroduction project, the International Crane Foundation ongoing recovery efforts, and how it applies scientific knowledge to present working conservation solutions for the cranes.
+In this presentation we heard a brief overview of the history of Whooping Crane populations and human efforts to bring back the species from near extinction.
+This included an update on the Eastern Migratory Population reintroduction project, the International Crane Foundation ongoing recovery efforts, and how it applies scientific knowledge to present working conservation solutions for the cranes.

 The Wetlands and Ecology of the Lower Wisconsin River

 Speaker: Mike Mossman with the Wisconsin Wetlands Association